alejandro-ao/ask-multiple-pdfs/readme.md

 2. The application will launch in your default web browser, displaying the user interface.

-3. Load your own PDF documents into the app or select from the provided list.
+3. Load your own PDF document into the app or select from the provided list.

 4. Select your preferred mode and interact.